freesewing/freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 - _Baste_ the ear flap to the crown along seam lines
 - Repeat for the remaining ear flap on the opposite side of the crown.
 - Align centre front of visor with the right side of the centre crown seam making sure the visor insert is on the bottom.
 - Hand-baste the visor to the crown matching the visor basting lines to the crown seam lines.
-It easier to _baste_ the centre down first and then work from the centre out.
+It easier to _Baste_ the centre down first and then work from the centre out.
 - (Optional) Machine-baste the visor to the crown along seam lines.
 - Repeat for the remaining visor on the opposite side of the centre crown seam.
 - Construct lining the same way as the crown ommitting _edgestitching_ and leaving a gap in the centre lining seam large enough to turn the hat.